UNIST-LOFT/llm-server/README.md

-# llm-server
+# LLM-Server
-A server to run and use local and commercial LLM easier
+A server to run and use local and commercial LLM easier.